-36. In 2015, the ISU continued its close collaboration with those organisations that historically have played a leading role in supporting the States Parties, namely relevant United Nations departments, agencies and services, the International Campaign to Ban Landmines and its member organisations, the International Committee of the Red Cross and the GICHD.
-This close collaboration contributed to the 2015 intersessional meetings having been organized to the satisfaction of the States Parties and the identification of organisational efficiencies.

-37. The ISU continued to deepen collaboration with actors that are central to disability issues (and hence central to the States Parties' work on victim assistance), including the World Health Organisation, the International Labour Organisation, the United Nations Office of the High Commissioner for Human Rights and non-governmental organisations that have competence in the area of disability rights.
-The ISU also continued to deepen its collaboration with a number of other organizations which it has historically collaborate with on a number of occasions, including the OSCE and the RACVIAC.
+- 40. In 2015, the ISU continued its close collaboration with those organisations that historically have played a leading role in supporting the States Parties, namely relevant United Nations departments, agencies and services, the International Campaign to Ban Landmines and its member organisations, the International Committee of the Red Cross and the GICHD.
+This close collaboration contributed to the 2015 intersessional meetings having been organised to the satisfaction of the States Parties and the identification of organisational efficiencies. - 41.
+The ISU continued to deepen collaboration with actors that are central to disability issues (and hence central to the States Parties' work on victim assistance), including the World Health Organisation, the International Labour Organisation, the United Nations Office of the High Commissioner for Human Rights and non-governmental organisations that have competence in the area of disability rights.
+The ISU also continued to deepen its collaboration with a number of other organisations which it has historically collaborate with on a number of occasions, including the OSCE and the Centre for Security Cooperation (RACVIAC).